MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

    ![Selecting the 'Microsoft.Web.WebView2' package in NuGet Package Manager in Visual Studio.](../media/nuget.png)

    To zoom the above image, right-click > **Show image in new tab**, then switch to the new tab.
+Close the tab, to return.

 1. Close the **NuGet Package Manager** tab.